Thursday, December 10, 2009

 Eeeeeet, eet, eet, eet

-He opens the window just to feel the chill
+Someone's deciding whether or not to steal He opens the window just to feel the chill

 He hears that outside a small boy just starting to cry